Bertrand competition

 Bertrand competition is a model of competition used in economics, named after Joseph Louis François Bertrand (1822–1900).
 It describes interactions among firms (sellers) that set prices and their customers (buyers) that choose quantities at the prices set.
 The model was formulated in 1883 by Bertrand in a review of Antoine Augustin Cournot's book Recherches sur les Principes Mathématiques de la Théorie des Richesses (1838) in which Cournot had put forward the Cournot model.
 Cournot's model argued that each firm should maximise its profit by selecting a quantity level and then adjusting price level to sell that quantity.
 The outcome of the model equilibrium involved firms pricing above marginal cost; hence, the competitive price.
 In his review, Bertrand argued that each firm should instead maximise its profits by selecting a price level that undercuts its competitors' prices, when their prices exceed marginal cost.
 The model was not formalized by Bertrand; however, the idea was developed into a mathematical model by Francis Ysidro Edgeworth in 1889.

 Underlying assumptions of Bertrand competition

-Considering the simple framework, the underlying assumptions that the Bertrand model makes is as follows:
+Considering the simple framework, the underlying assumptions of the Bertrand model are as follows: